 Gulpener is a family owned brewery, the last major independent brewer of the Netherlands that is not owned by a multi-national.
 They've been focusing on making their company more sustainable for over a decade.
-It's not quite organic, but they grows their wheat, hop and barley sustainably in the gentle hills of our own Limburg, all of their beers have a special sustainability certification and most of their special beers are organic!
+They grow their wheat, hop and barley sustainably in the gentle hills of our own Limburg, all of their beers have a special sustainability certification and most of their special beers are organic!

 In addition to Gulpener, we serve all kinds of delicious beers from Amsterdam-based brewers: De Prael, Oedipus, Brouwerij 't IJ, De 7 Deugden and Brouwerij De Vriendschap.
 These are all small and local brewers, that try their best to work organic and sustainably.
 Because the beers are brewed in the neighborhood, the carbon footprint by transport is minimal.